 Local Thorn Beta 79s

-The Beta 79 has been popular here for many years but never gained the popularity of the 5 due to Derbyshire's Group 'B' roads being primarily SOX-lit.
-The original aluminium-bodied version from the early 1980s is quite rare; however the later GRP-bodied version is much more common.
+The Beta 79 was popular here for many years, and whilst it never gained the popularity of sister lantern, the Beta 5, due to Derbyshire's Group 'B' roads being primarily SOX-lit, examples were to be found in both the City and County.
+The original aluminium-bodied version from the early 1980s is rare; however, the later GRP-bodied version is much more common.

 This shadowy Beta 79 on St Mary's Gate has a GRP canopy but the shallow bowl is still present.

-This Beta 79 has been retro-fitted to a very ornate cast iron column just out of Bakewell - probably replacing an AC Ford AC848 at some point.
-The cover on the control box has disappeared, revealing the porcelain fuse carrier inside.
+This Beta 79 has been retro-fitted to a very ornate cast iron column just out of Bakewell - probably replacing an AC Ford AC 848 at some point.
+The cover on the ESLA control box has disappeared, revealing the porcelain fuse carrier inside.

-This Beta 79 also runs a mercury lamp and was used to replace my clear-bowled Thorn Gamma 5.
+This Beta 79 also runs a mercury lamp and was used to replace a clear-bowled Thorn Gamma 5.

 BACK TO LOCAL SIDE-ENTRY LANTERNS PAGE